Carclox/Carclox/README.md

 # 💫 About Me:
 I'm in the final stage of my Electronic Engineering degree and passionate about embedded systems development, especially using C, and Python.
 I have hands-on experience in electronic circuit design, and I'm expanding my skills in embedded Linux and software development.<br>
 Currently, I'm learning about data science and machine learning, while also deepening my understanding of backend development.
-I enjoy working on personal projects that combine hardware and software, and I’m always looking to grow as a developer and engineer.
+I enjoy working on personal projects that combine hardware and software, and I’m always looking to grow as a developer and engineer.<br>
-🔧 Interests & Skills:
+## 🔧 Interests & Skills:

 Embedded Systems Development (C, C++, Python, Linux)<br>
 Electronic Design (Analog & Digital Circuits, PCB Design)<br>